Next: Internal Objects

 -

-Set the file's current position, like
+Set the file's current position, like stdio'sfseek().

-relative to the current position) and 2
+relative to the current position) and2(seek relative to the

 file's end).
 There is no return value.